University of Technology Sydney

 • Numerous independent learning activities feature throughout Chemistry 1, accessed through Canvas and Mastering Chemistry (an online chemistry learning software where students can engage with homework questions, tutorials and chemistry videos).

-• These activities include pre-lecture material designed to support your active learning in class and additional post-lecture activities such as online self-assessment quizzes designed to test your understanding of concepts learned in class.
+• These activities are designed to support active learning in class and to test understanding of concepts.

-• Pre-laboratory exercises delivered online are to be completed before your practical class.
+• Pre-laboratory exercises are designed to be completed before attending practical classes.

 • Extensive feedback in the form of hints and adaptive follow-up questions are provided to help you achieve all learning outcomes.